-Early Intervention Psycho Educational Programs: Kean University offers a variety of programs to help students examine their alcohol and other drug use, its effects, and consequences in their personal lives.
+Early Intervention Psycho Educational Programs: Kean University offers a variety of programs to help students examine their alcohol and other substance use, its effects, and consequences in their personal lives.
 These programs include:

-- ▶ Choices I: Choices I: Choices I is a specialized program for students who are found in violation of Residence Student Services or University alcohol policy.
-The program involves an individual substance screening and participation in two (2) psychoeducational groups. - Choices II: Choices II: Choices II is a specialized program for students who are found to be in violation of Residence Student Services or University alcohol policy for a second time.
-The requirements are an individual substance screening and participation in three (3) psycho-educational groups. - Alternatives: Alternatives is a specialized program for students who are found in violation of the Residence Student Services or University other drug policy.
-The requirements of the program are an individual substance screening and participation in a five (5) week psycho-educational groups. - Personalized Student Assessments: This assessment is by way of an on-line program entitled e-chug/e- toke and is free, anonymous and individualized to the participating student.
+- Choices I and Choice II: Choices I and II are specialized programs for students who are found in violation of Residence Life or University alcohol policy.
+The program involves an individual substance screening and psycho-educational information. - ▶ Alternatives: Alternatives is a specialized program for students who are found in violation of the Residence Life or University cannabis policy.
+The program involves an individual substance screening and psycho-educational information. - Personalized Student Assessments: This assessment is by way of an on-line program entitled e-chug/e- toke and is free, anonymous and individualized to the participating student.
 Personal assessment is available to students at all Kean University locations.